Last updated: April 2026

 Once remediation is completed, follow-up testing may be conducted to confirm that the site is safe for its intended use.
 Planning authorities must be satisfied that a proposed development will be able to discharge planning obligations before granting consent to planning applications.

-A contaminated land survey report is an essential document for anyone involved in a land and property purchase or property developers dealing with potentially polluted land.
-It helps identify potential contamination risks, ensures regulatory compliance, and protects public health.
-Conducting a thorough assessment with the help of an environmental consultant can prevent costly legal issues and safeguard future development projects.
+A contaminated land survey report is an essential document for anyone involved in a land and property purchase or property developers dealing with potentially polluted land or brownfield sites.
+It helps identify potential contamination risks, ensures regulatory compliance, solicitors lenders requirements and protects public health.